HexMiami/HexTech_Muscle/README.md

 HexTech Muscle for Rapid Product Development

-# HexTech Circuit Board User Manual
+# HexTech Muscle User Manual

 Welcome to the HexTech Circuit Board User Manual.
 This guide will help you get started with the HexTech circuit board, a versatile platform for building and automating various projects.